 The Northwest Independent Editors Guild is committed to ongoing education and professional development for editors in the region; we also value opportunities for networking and camaraderie.
 One way we pursue these goals is by presenting a daylong conference for editors and other word lovers every two years.

-Stay tuned for information about our 2017 conference: Saturday, September 23 at Bastyr University in Kenmore, Washington.
+Our 2017 conference will be Saturday, September 23 at Bastyr University in Kenmore, Washington.
 More info coming soon!